 For the few stubborn ones, use a bar clamp for leverage so they can be twisted out.

 A little brute strength with the help of a clamp every once in a while is just the ticket!

 These last two spindles, however, gave us a run for our money!

-We gathered the spindles into a pile.
+We gathered the spindles into a pile and took every outside.